TMHBBV/unbxdocs./docs/Search/deploy-unbxd/search-api.md

       </td>

       <td>
-        Defines attributes for a product like color, size etc.
+        Defines attributes for a product like color, size, etc.
       </td>

       <td>